-In 2023, the Group proactively implemented the concepts of "Endeavour Oriented" and "Performance Oriented, Value Sharing", combined with the goal of high-quality development, to promote refined management, and to encourage employees to be bold, to make progress and to pursue excellence.
+In 2024, the Group actively promotes its corporate culture philosophy of "Knowledge and Action Across Mountains and Seas".
+Guided by the cultural principles of "Knowledge Renewal and Aspiration, Reverence for Excellence and Dedicated Action, Collaborative Creation and Shared Success, Gratitude and Benevolence", we uphold core values of "Value Creation, Responsible Execution, Transformative Innovation, Synergistic Win-Win".
+These are integrated with the five core leadership competencies: Visionary Leadership, Decisive Judgment, Innovative Creativity, Inspiring Influence, and Self-Driven Motivation.
 In addition, the Group abides by the highest standard of business ethics beyond complying with laws and regulations and maintains zero tolerance for corruption and bribery.
 The Group has set up reporting channels and carry out publicity activities so as to promote integrity, thus fostering an open and transparent enterprise culture.
 By upholding the highest standards of business ethics and integrity, the Group is able to foster an anti-corruption culture that advocates honest practices and speak up behaviour.